raspberrypilearning/colour-palette-inspiration/en/step_1.md

 **Tertiary colours** are any combination of a primary colour and a secondary colour.

-Below is a palette tool called Palleton.
-By selecting colours around the wheel, you will be able to build a palette of complementary colours.
+Below is a palette tool called Coolors.
+By clicking the **Generate** button below, you will be able to build a palette of complementary colours.
+Click on them to find the RGB values:

-<iframe width="600px" height="800px" src="https://coolors.co/generate" title="Paletton palette chooser" frameborder="0"></iframe>>
+<iframe width="600px" height="600px" src="https://coolors.co/generate" title="Paletton palette chooser" frameborder="0"></iframe>>